 Warner Bros Studio Tour

-The backlot tour takes you through New York, Chicago, France and Connecticut.
-And any other place you can think of.
+News Flash: It’s all fake!
+On our backlot tour we traveled through New York, Chicago, France and Connecticut.
 It’s amazing how they can cleverly recreate any place on earth.

-We also had fun holding a real OSCAR, and sitting on the Friends couch which was filmed here and not in New York City!
+- Holding a real OSCAR and sitting on the Friends couch (which was filmed here and not in New York City)!
 And Savannah got to stand on the steps of her favorite TV show house, the Fuller House.

 If you’re fascinated with the movie industry then you’ll find this tour worth it.
 If you’re tight on budget and nonplussed, I’d skip it.